 To capture your visitors’ information or direct them to phishing sites

 This is what website owners see the most because much of it is done by bots — software that can send out millions of form submissions and emails in a short amount of time.
 With this type of spam, you might see a lot of links to websites claiming to sell cheap prescription drugs, online dating services, gambling, and questionable products.

-How to stop spam comments
+How to stop spam comments on WordPress

 Option one: Manual moderation